SnoopJ/opalite/README.md

 1) Create a named Docker container (note: we also mount a volume here, but this is strictly optional)

-`docker container create --name mycontainer --volume /path/to/host/dir:/path/to/container/dir opalite:latest`
+`docker container create -i --name mycontainer --volume /path/to/host/dir:/path/to/container/dir -it opalite:latest

+n.b. the `-i` argument here makes this container interactive, meaning that stdin will be open even when nothing is attached to the container, allowing it to run in the background.

-2) Then run whatever command you'd like (i.e. a `bash` shell) in the container
+2) Then run whatever command you'd like in the container

+`docker start mycontainer`
-`docker run mycontainer bash  # or whatever you want to run`
+`docker exec -it mycontainer bash  # or whatever you want to run`

 3) OPAL is available inside the container as `/usr/local/bin/opal`

-**Note:** You could also start the container separately and execute a command in it, which might be useful if you'd like to run multiple OPAL sessions at once in a single container.

 ## Data persistence